centreon/centreon-plugins/doc/en/developer/sequence_diagram.md

 In the diagram, almost all the `.pm` files' names are constants in every use case, except for two:
 - _plugin.pm_: the name is always the same by convention, but its location depends on what is given as the `--plugin` option
 - _themode.pm_: stands for the mode of the plugin that is being used (given as the `--mode` option).
-Eg. cpu.pm, memory.pm, ...
+For example, cpu.pm, memory.pm...

 ### Complete diagram